Bangs Guide: 37 Hairstyles Plus the Best Types of Bangs for Your Face

 8. Texturized Bangs

 What better night to style your hair in the most dramatic way than when taking in a show?
-When it comes to big-night hairstyles, bangs, especially an airy fringe with lots of movement and texture, is fit for a night at the opera.
-To give your hair a touch of body, use Bed Head by TIGI Superstar Queen For A Day Thickening Spray throughout the mid-lengths to ends of your hair.
-Pair your look with a formal gown and you’re good to go.
+When it comes to big-night hairstyles, bangs, especially an airy fringe with lots of movement and texture, are fit for a night at the opera.
+To give your hair a touch of body, use TRESEemmé Total Volume Hair Spray throughout the mid-lengths to ends of your hair.
+Pair your look with a formal gown, and you’re good to go.

 9. Wispy Updo with Bangs

-What’s a normally-rock-chic girl to do when she has to attend a super girly, elegant wedding?
+What’s a normally rock-chic girl to do when she has to attend a super girly, elegant wedding?
 Embrace a look that still stays true to her, that’s what!
 Complement your edgy personality with a set of wispy bangs.
-To get the super defined, piecey effect, use Bed Head by TIGI Manipulator Cream to create a separated and textured look with a matte finish.
+To get the super-defined, piecey effect, use TRESemmé One Step Styler Sleek Cream to create a separated and textured look with a matte finish.

 10. Flipped Blunt Fringe

 Whether attending with a date or hosting your own event, tap into your artsy personality by wearing a bold fringe to an art opening.
-Opt for a more undone finish with a slight reversed bend at the ends of your hair.
-To achieve, prep your hair with TRESemmé Get Sleek Heat Protection Spray, flat iron your hair straight and flip the ends outward.
+Opt for a more undone finish with a slightly reversed bend at the ends of your hair.

 11. See-Through Bangs